magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-toolbar.md

 ### Integrate the ListingToolbar component with the Listing component

-In the following example, we'll group the following components:
+In the following example, we group the following components:

 -  Bookmark
 -  ColumnsControls